pinetree1/crispr-dav/Install-and-Run.md

 Then edit conf.txt, fastq.list, and run.sh to reflect the paths in the container.

 Start the pipeline by: sh run.sh.
 The results will be present in the project directory of the container and the host.
-Due to the nature of BWA, your results could be slightly different from what's shown in Git repository README file.

 ### II.
 Running via a physical installation